Hirosvk/ADTUtils/docs/stack.md

 Stack#peek returns the top value of the stack.

 ## #min/#max
 Stack#min and #max returns the current maximum and minimum value of the stack.
-Since each element in the Stack is kept as a Hash with its value and current max/min, fetching of max/min is don in constant time.
+Since each element in the Stack is kept as a Hash with its value and current max/min, fetching of max/min is done in constant time.

 ```ruby
     stack = Stack.new([1,34,21,64,0])